Catchlight helps committed photographers and visual storytellers find their voice and master ways to help you hear it.

 Board of Directors

-Nancy Farese is Catchlight’s Founder and Board Chair.
+Nancy Farese is Catchlight’s Co-Founder and Board Chair.
 Nancy is a social documentary photographer whose evocative and dignified images chronicle the efforts of nonprofits in the field, including refugee camps in Sudan and Uganda, post-disaster areas in Haiti and Liberia, and local communities in San Francisco and New Orleans.
 Her work has been featured in a variety of media outlets including Time Magazine and The San Francisco Chronicle.
 She regularly shoots for The Carter Center, Mercy Corps, UNHCR, and the International Rescue Committee.
 She’s a frequent lecturer and blogger on social entrepreneurship and the role of visual media in nonprofit storytelling, and lives in Marin County, California with her husband and 5 children.

 Deirdre Atkin Hockett is Co-Founder and Director of Giftlit.com, an online book-of-the month subscription service.
 With 15+ years of financial services experience, Deirdre has served as Partner and Managing Director at Laurel Management (Hall Capital Partners), and prior to that, as Vice President of Private Client Services and of Corporate Finance for JP Morgan & Company.
 Deirdre dedicates her time to community-based organizations that advance education, serving as a Board Member for Friends of the San Francisco Public Library, The Little School (San Francisco), San Francisco School Volunteers, and Children’s Garden (San Rafael).
 Deirdre currently resides in San Francisco.